Emrys Roberts (Liberal politician): Education & early career

-Emrys Roberts was born at Caernarfon and educated at Caernarfon Grammar School, at University College of Wales, Aberystwyth, where he gained a law degree, Gonville and Caius College, Cambridge, and the Graduate Institute of International Studies in Geneva.
-He served in the RAF during the Second World War reaching the rank of Squadron Leader.
+Emrys Roberts was born in Caernarfon and educated at Caernarfon Grammar School, at University College of Wales, Aberystwyth, where he gained a law degree, Gonville and Caius College, Cambridge, and the Graduate Institute of International Studies in Geneva.
+He served in the RAF during the Second World War, reaching the rank of Squadron Leader.
 He was called to the bar at Gray's Inn in 1944.

-Roberts served as the Liberal Member of Parliament for Merionethshire between 1945 and 1951, when he lost the seat to Labour, possibly as a result of tactical voting.
+Roberts served as the Liberal Member of Parliament for Merionethshire between 1945 and 1951, when he lost the seat to Labour, possibly due to tactical voting.
 He was also sometime Chairman of the Welsh Liberal Party.
 By 1947 he had been awarded the MBE.
 He was Chairman of the Development Board for Rural Wales between 1977 and 1981, and a member of a large number of other public bodies in Wales including being Chairman of the Eisteddfod Council.
 He was active in the Parliament for Wales Campaign launched in 1950, chaired by Lady Megan Lloyd George but by the time the campaign got into top gear both he and Lady Megan had lost their Parliamentary seats.